jtebert/document-everything/docs/projects/keyboard.md

   #define UNUSED_PINS \
       { B6, B5, B4, D6 }
   ```
 - In `<project_name>.h`, we'll fill out the `LAYOUT`: how the pins map to the layout of the keyboard.
 This I found a little confusing, because the example used key names like `K03` for the key in the 0th row and 3rd column.
 But I have more than 10 columns.
 Because downloading the QMK firmware also includes the firmware for every other keyboard, I could look for examples of how othershandled it, and they weren't consistent.
 Some used `k0A` (hex) to indicate being the 0th row and 10th column, where others used `K010`.
 (Also inconsistent capitalization.)
-These are all using constants/variables, not strings, so my guess is that behind the scenes QMK gives you every option, or some of them are aliases for others.
-I opted for the 3-digit version, which compiles; we'll find out later if it actually works correctly.
+These are all using constants/variables, not strings, so my guess is that behind the scenes QMK gives you every option, or some of spthe characters `00bd ` instead.-digit version, which compiles; we'll find out later if it actually works correctly.
 Mine ended up looking like this:
   ```c
     #define LAYOUT( \
         K000, K001, K002, K003, K004, K005, K006, K007, K008, K009, K010, K011, K012, K013, K014, \